jfayaz/Obtain_Hazard_and_Deaggregation_Data_from_USGS/README.md

 You may run this code in python IDE: 'Spyder' or any other similar IDE Make sure you have the following python libraries installed:
         pandas
         numpy
         urllib.request
         string
         openpyxl
         xlsxwriter
         requests
         json

 INPUT:
 The input data must be provided in form of Excel file as per the given 'Input Data.xlsx' file.
-The name of the excel file must be kept as 'Input Data.xlsx'
+The name of the excel file must be kept as 'Input Data.xlsx'.
 Row 1 of the file must contain the titles as follows:

         Edition	Region	Longitude	Latitude    Period	vs30	Return Period

 The input data must be provided starting from row 2 of the sheet with the required values under each title.
 More than 1 rows can be provided as the data

     E.g. the example file 'Input Data.xlsx' contains input for 2 sites

 Following are the options that can be provided under each title: